MEET OUR SPEECH PATHOLOGISTS

 During her career, Kate has worked primarily in the private sector, providing services to children and adolescents with a diverse range of speech, language and literacy difficulties.
 Kate has a particular passion for early language development and speech sound disorders, and has extensive experience working with children from birth to six years.
 In addition to her private clinical caseload, Kate works as a Clinical Educator through Curtin University, supervising final year speech pathology students as they undertake practical placements in schools.
 She also serves on the Executive Committee as a representative member of the Private Speech Pathologists Association of Western Australia (PSPAWA).

 Kate is a PROMPT (Prompts for Restructuring Oral Muscular Phonetic Targets) trained therapist and a Hanen Certified Speech Pathologist for the Hanen It Takes Two To Talk® program.
 She has completed additional early intervention training including basic DIR/Floortime training for children with Autism Spectrum Disorders, BLADES language therapy for 2-5 year old children, and the assessment and management of feeding, speech and oral motor function in young children.
-Kate is also trained in Talk For Writing.
+Kate is also a Lidcombe Trained Speech Pathologist for the treatment of stuttering in young children.
+Kate is a Sounds-Write Certified Speech Pathologist and is trained in Talk For Writing.
 She is registered as a Helping Children with Autism (HCWA) Early Intervention Service Provider for children with Autism Spectrum Disorders.

 Kate believes in fostering ‘connection through communication’ and is a strong advocate of play-based learning to ensure that children can develop functional, real-world communication skills through meaningful experiences and interactions with others.